TheLMNTRIX/Sangath/api_documentation.md

 **Notes**:
 - If `high_risk` is set to true, `high_risk_description` is required
-- If `high_risk` is set to false, `high_risk_description` will be set to null **Response**:
+- If `high_risk` is set to false, `high_risk_description` will be set to null
+- Cannot modify patient_id, created_by, or created_at fields
+**Response**:
 ```json
 {